Fast, affordable Internet access for all.

 Catharine and Jack review some of the early bills — written by telecom companies and handed off to state legislators — that the monopoly providers introduced in an attempt to stop broadband competition.
 They share their involvement in those legislative fights and explain how difficult it was to counter the influence that the telecom industry had over politicians in both major parties.
 However, Catharine points out that there were also Democratic legislators during this time who defended local broadband authority and kept anti-competitive legislation from being passed.

 In the November 2010 election, the North Carolina legislature shifted control to the Republican party.
 Christopher and his guests end the podcast by talking about how that set the stage for HB 129, which would be introduced the next year.

 Today's episode is part one of two.
 Listen to the second half of this conversation on North Carolina's HB 129.

 This is a special episode of the "Why NC Broadband Matters" podcast series, created in partnership with NC Broadband Matters, a nonprofit that's working to bring high-quality Internet access to all communities in the state.
 Previous epsiodes in the series touch on telehealth, the homework gap, and broadband mapping, among other topics relevant to connectivity in North Carolina.

-This show is 56 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 56 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 Thanks to Arne Huseby for the music.
 The song is Warm Duck Shuffle and is licensed under a Creative Commons Attribution (3.0) license.